-Section 1105.2 A. Following an arrest for a misdemeanor or felony offense and before formal charges have been filed or an indictment made, the arrested person may have bail set by the court as provided in this act; Section 1105.1 et seq. of this title, provided there are no provisions of law to the contrary.
+Section 1105.2 A. Following an arrest for a misdemeanor or felony offense and before formal charges have been filed or an indictment made, the arrested person may have bail set by the court as provided in this act; provided there are no provisions of law to the contrary.

-- B. When formal charges or an indictment has been filed, bail shall be set according to law and the pretrial bond, if any, may be reaffirmed unless additional security is required If not otherwise released, the arrested person shall be taken without unnecessary delay before the most accessible magistrate in that county for an initial appearance and formal charges shall be filed.
-In no case shall the delay from arrest to initial appearance be more than forty-eight (48) hours, inclusive of weekends and holidays. - C. A hearing shall be held immediately upon the initial appearance of the arrested person before the magistrate unless the for good cause, a continuance on motion of the person may not exceed five (5) business days, and a continuance on motion of the attorney for the state may not exceed three (3) business days.
-At the hearing, the person shall have the right to be represented by counsel and, if financially unable to obtain adequate representation, to have counsel appointed. - D. The person shall be afforded an opportunity to testify, to present witnesses, to cross-examine witnesses who appear at the hearing and to present information by proffer or otherwise.
-The rules concerning admissibility of evidence in criminal trials shall not apply in such hearing.
+- B. When formal charges or an indictment has been filed, bail shall be set according to law and the pretrial bond, if any, may be reaffirmed unless additional security is required.
+If not otherwise released, the arrested person with or without a warrant shall be taken without unnecessary delay before the nearest and most accessible magistrate in that county for an initial appearance and formal charges shall be filed.
+In no case shall the delay from arrest to initial appearance be more than forty-eight (48) hours, inclusive of weekends and holidays. - C. In cases where the most serious offense with which the arrested person is charged is not a violent crime, as defined in Section 571 of Title 57 of the Oklahoma Statutes, domestic assault and battery as provided in Sections 644, 645 and 647 of Title 21 of the Oklahoma Statutes, violation of a protective order as provided in Section 60.6 of this title, stalking as provided in Section 1173 of Title 21 of the Oklahoma Statutes, or felony offenses involving